- Code BIOL6114

 - Areas of interest Plant Science, Zoology, Evolution and Ecology, Biodiversity Conservation

-The spectacular plant and animal biodiversity on Earth has been generated by the basic phenomena of mutation and natural selection that in turn feed in to the speciation process.
-This course explores the principles and processes that underpin evolution, using examples drawn from plants and animals.
-Topics covered in this course will include: phylogenetics and the history of life, natural selection and adaptation, evolutionary processes including mutation and genetic drift, molecular evolution, speciation, coevolution and macroevolution.
-This course will be taught interactively through lectures, workshops and tutorials.
+The spectacular plant and animal biodiversity on Earth, and the amazing adaptations of species to their various ways of life, are the products of evolution.
+This course explores the principles and processes that drive evolutionary change, using examples drawn from plants and animals.
+Importantly, the course explores the methods and approaches that can be used to understand evolutionary processes and reconstruct evolutionary history.
+Topics covered in this course will include: phylogeny and the history of life, natural selection and adaptation, mutation and genetic drift, molecular evolution, speciation, coevolution, macroevolution, and human evolution.
+This course is taught interactively through lectures and workshops.
 Students will examine the milestone research studies that identified the basic principles and processes in evolutionary change, and the most recent experimental and genetic tools to test hypotheses concerning the evolution of life.

 Note: Graduate students attend joint classes with undergraduates but are assessed separately